-An even better idea is to test out your green thumb.
-Visit your local nursery or garden supply shop, locate the flowers your learned about here and plant them.
+- Test out your green thumb.
+Visit your local nursery or garden supply shop, locate the flowers you learned about here and plant them.
 Be sure to test out your Spanish verbs while caring for the flowers!

-You can also take photos of all these lovely flowers, post them online and then label all of them with your new Spanish words.
-Impress your friends by knowing the flowers and plants’ names in another language, or join a Spanish-speaking community of plant-lovers.
+- Take photos of all these lovely flowers, post them online and then label all of them with your new Spanish words.
+Impress your friends by knowing the flower and plant names in another language, or join a Spanish-speaking community of plant lovers.

 Everyone can enjoy this beautiful season, and now you have the Spanish spring words to reinforce your language learning while you do it!